What parents need to know about the Among Us video game to keep their kids and teens safe on the latest app to go from nowhere to everywhere.

 Qustodio: 10+ with parent present, 13+ in privacy mode

 Like many relatively unheard of apps, the Among Us game has surged in popularity during the pandemic.
-It got additional boosts when Chance ‘Sodapoppin’ Morris streamed Among Us to his followers on Twitch, and when U.S. representatives Alexandria Ocasio-Cortez asked if anyone wanted to play on Twitter.
-While most popular among tweens and teens, we’ve heard kids as young as 4 years olds talking about it.
+It got additional boosts when Chance ‘Sodapoppin’ Morris streamed Among Us to his followers on Twitch, and when U.S. representative Alexandria Ocasio-Cortez asked if anyone wanted to play on Twitter.
+While most popular among tweens and teens, we’ve heard kids as young as 4 years old talking about it.
 So heads up parents!
 Here’s what you should know about Among Us to help keep your kids safe online.